U.S. Figure Skater Accused Of Hurting Her Korean Rival Ahead Of World Championships

-American figure skater Mariah Bell has been accused of slashing her South Korean opponent’s leg during practice just before they both competed in the world championships.
+American figure skater Mariah Bell has been accused of slashing her South Korean opponent’s leg during practice, just before they both competed in the world championships.

-The 22-year-old allegedly kicked 16-year-old Lim Eun-soo, hurting her leg during a warm-up session before they were both due to take to the rink at the ISU World Figure Skating Championships in Japan on Wednesday.
-According to the Daily Mail, Lim’s management agency suggested that Bell slashed Lim’s leg on purpose while they were rehearsing for their appearance at the women’s short program.
+The 22-year-old allegedly kicked 16-year-old Lim Eun-soo, hurting her leg during a warm-up session just before they were both due to take to the rink at the ISU World Figure Skating Championships in Japan on Wednesday.
+According to The Daily Mail, Lim’s management agency suggested that Bell slashed Lim’s leg on purpose while they were rehearsing for their appearance at the women’s short program.
 They claim that their client was “slowly skating” on the edge of the rink after having completed her turn when the whole event took place.

 “Mariah Bell, who was scheduled to rehearse after Lim, suddenly kicked and stabbed Lim’s calf with her skate blades,” the South Korean teen’s agent told Agence France-Presse, adding that “Mariah Bell didn’t apologize to Lim Eun-soo after the incident and instead continued to rehearse for her routine.”

 The athlete ended up suffering a gash on her calf, with the wound being treated and bandaged before she skated in her first senior world championships.
-And despite the incident, she ended up reaching a personal best of 72.91 points on Wednesday night’s competition, ranking fifth in the women’s short program at Saitama — a place above Bell, who came in sixth.
+And despite the incident, she ended up reaching a personal best of 72.91 points on Wednesday night’s competition.
+This result allowed Eun-soo to rank fifth in the women’s short program at Saitama — a place above Bell, who came in sixth.
 Both skaters will also compete in the free skate program this Friday.

 Figure skater Lim Eun Soo injured after competitor Mariah Bell stabbed her with skate blades https://t.co/0mz8QF9nt8 pic.twitter.com/Pnq3w7BB9N